iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 3.md

 ```

 _**Coding exercise:**
-Write a program that works out whether if a given number is an odd or even number.
-Given number should be an integer._
+Write a program that determines whether a given number is odd or even.
+The given number should be an integer._

 _**Solution:**_